 Mythology and folklore of hawthorn

 The hawthorn was one of, if not the, most likely tree to be inhabited or protected by the Wee Folk.
-In Ireland most of the isolated trees, or so-called ‘lone bushes’, found in the landscape and said to be inhabited by faeries, were hawthorn trees.
-Such trees could not be cut down or damaged in any way without incurring the often fatal wrath of their supernatural guardians.
-The Faery Queen by her hawthorn can also be seen as a representation of an earlier pre-Christian archetype, reminding us of a Goddess-centred worship, practised by priestesses in sacred groves of hawthorn, planted in the round.
+In Ireland most of the isolated trees, or ‘lone bushes’, in the landscape and said to be inhabited by faeries, were hawthorn trees.
+Such trees could not be cut damaged in any way without incurring the often fatal wrath of their supernatural guardians.
+The Faery Queen by her hawthorn can also be seen as a representation of a pre-Christian archetype.
+She reminds us of a Goddess-centred worship, practised by priestesses in sacred groves of hawthorn.
 The site of Westminster Abbey was once called Thorney Island after the sacred stand of thorn trees there.

-The blossoms were used for garlands, and large leafy branches were cut, set in the ground outside houses as so-called May bushes and decorated with local wildflowers.
-Using the blossoms for decorations outside was allowed, but there was a very strong taboo against bringing hawthorn into the house.
-In the early 1980s the Folklore Society’s survey of ‘unlucky’ plants revealed that 23% of the items referred to hawthorn, more than twice as many instances as the second most unlucky plant.
-Across Britain there was the belief that bringing hawthorn blossom into the house would be followed by illness and death, and there were many instances of hapless children being scolded by adults for innocently decorating the home with the flowers.
+People used the blossoms for garlands.
+They also cut leafy branches and set them in the ground outside houses.
+These so-called May bushes were decorated with local wildflowers.
+Using the blossoms for decorations outside was allowed.
+But there was a strong taboo against bringing hawthorn into the house.
+In the early 1980s the Folklore Society’s survey of ‘unlucky’ plants revealed that 23% of the items referred to hawthorn.
+This was more than twice as many instances as the second most unlucky plant.
+Across Britain there was the belief that bringing hawthorn blossom into the house would lead to illness and death.
+Adults would scold hapless children for innocently decorating the home with the flowers.